AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ### Error encountered if [!DNL Mailchimp] API key or data center values are incorrect {#incorrect-credentials-error}

 If the API key you provided in the **[!UICONTROL Password]** field or the **[!UICONTROL Data center]** value are incorrect, the UI displays a [!DNL Mailchimp] API error response: *`No options are available.
-Please verify the values selected for the following dependent fields: dataCenter`* as shown below, and are not able to select a value from the **[!UICONTROL Audience Name (Please select Data center first)]** field.
+Please verify the values selected for the following dependent fields: dataCenter`* as shown below.
+In this case, you are not able to select a value from the **[!UICONTROL Audience Name (Please select Data center first)]** field.

 ![Platform UI screenshot showing error if your Mailchimp API key or data center values are incorrect.](../../assets/catalog/email-marketing/mailchimp-interest-categories/error.png)

-To fix this error and proceed to the next step you need to provide the correct values.
+To fix this error and proceed to the next step, you must provide the correct values.
 Refer to the [Identify [!DNL Mailchimp] data center](#identify-data-center) and
 [Gather [!DNL Mailchimp] API key](#gather-credentials) sections if you need guidance.

 ### Error encountered if [!DNL Mailchimp] group name limit is exceeded {#group-name-limits-error}